kumbulanit/t-sql/sql trainning/untitled/module 3/Lab_Writing_Basic_SELECT_Statements.md

 1. **Professional Report Headers**:
    - Create a employee directory with professional column names
    - Generate a project status report with business-friendly headers
-   - Produce a department budget report with formatted column names
+   - Produce a d.DepartmentName budget report with formatted column names

 2. **Calculated Field Aliases**:
    - Create meaningful names for all calculated fields